Pool and Home Insurance: How Much Your Rates Increase & Requirements

 Why Insurers Treat Pools as High-Risk Features

-Insurance companies consider swimming pools an "attractive nuisance" — a legal concept that means your property poses a temptation and potential danger to outsiders, especially children.
+Insurance companies consider swimming pools an "attractive nuisance", a legal concept that means your property poses a temptation and potential danger to outsiders, especially children.
 Even if someone enters your property without permission and gets hurt in your pool, you could be held liable.
+This same principle applies to other backyard features, which is why trampoline home insurance rules are often just as strict.

 Here's what drives insurer concern:

-• Drowning risk – Drowning is the leading cause of accidental death for children ages 1–4 and the second leading cause for ages 5–14.
+• Drowning risk – Drowning remains the leading cause of accidental death for children ages 1 to 4 and the second leading cause for ages 5 to 14.
 This makes pools a statistically significant liability.

 • Slip and fall injuries – Wet pool decks are a constant hazard for guests and uninvited visitors alike.